Jandra42/BQ/README.md

 # BQ
-BQ is a demo webpage.
-HTML, CSS, JS, BS used.
-Also use it as a pet project.
+BQ is a demo webpage for a burger bar called BurgerQueen.
+Also used as a pet project.

+The user will be able to order a specific burger, toppings and drinks, upon sign in.
+Used HTML, CSS, JS, BS.